sameershabz/My-example/README.md

 # Telematics Hub

-A Next.js application for vehicle telematics data visualization and management.
+A Next.js application for vehicle telematics data visualization and management

 ## Getting Started